 Blues music is a primitive form of music and simple by its nature to learn.

-If playing a standard guitar has given you problems, you'll enjoy the freedom of playing a cigar box guitar.
-Instead of spending years trying to learn on a regular guitar, with a cigar box guitar you'll sound like a champ in just a few months.
+If playing a standard guitar has given you problems, you'll enjoy the freedom and simplicity of playing one of these guitars.
+With a little dedication, you'll sound like a champ in just a few months.

 What is best for a vintage sound?
 A 3 string guitar or 4 string guitar?